 Volume 2 – With Juliana Piquero, Dylan Spencer-Davidson, Joy Mariama Smith, project by Katie Lee Dunbar

-Upstairs in the Hochzeitssaal, Juliana Piquero presents Rice with Tomato and Balls, a performance inspired by her daughter’s favorite childhood meal that reimagines belonging and togetherness beyond fixed structures.
-The work reflects family as fluid, conflicted, chosen, and sometimes shared, expanding the idea of family to groups of friends, phrases, animals, colours, numbers, words, concepts, and feelings – families that are alike, yet never the same.
+Rice with Tomato is a performance inspired by Piquero’s daugter’s favorite childhood meal that reimagines belonging and togetherness beyond fixed structures.
+The work reflects family as fluid, conflicted, chosen, and sometimes shared, expanding the idea of family to groups of friends, phrases, animals, colors, numbers, words, concepts and feelings – families that are alike, yet never the same.

 The information on accessibility is still in progress and will be updated as soon as possible.
 If any questions remain unanswered until then, please feel free to contact the communication department at barrierefreiheit@sophiensaele.com or 030 27 89 00 35.
 Please note that details may change by the day of the event.
 Therefore, if you find out after you have purchased your ticket that the performance is no longer accessible to you, you can contact us for a ticket return at ticketing@sophiensaele.com or 030 27 89 00 45 until 5 business days after the event (Monday through Friday between 10am and 6pm).